FlausenImKopf/web-app-basics/todo-app/README.md

 You will now add a feature that will remove done todos from your list.

 - [ ] Add a "Remove Done Todos" button which will remove all done todos from the list

+### Bonus features

+- [ ] add functionality that lets the user delete specific todos
+- [ ] add functionality that lets the user rename todos
+- [ ] add styling to your todo app
+- [ ] add functionality that lets the user sort and prioritize their todos.